How to choose the best wireless charger in 2021

 If you want unbeatable convenience when charging your smartphone, go wireless.
 No more fumbling around your desk or bedside table for the right cable – simply set your handset down and let the power flow.
 It couldn’t be easier.

 In 2021, it’s no longer a futuristic concept.
-Wireless charging has been around for a good few years now – with smartphones from big brands including Apple, Samsung, Google and Huawei adopting the Qi (pronounced “chee”) standard for powering devices.
+Wireless charging has been around for a good few years now – with phones from brands including Apple, Samsung, Google and Huawei adopting the Qi (pronounced “chee”) standard for powering devices.

 Apple is often credited with pushing it mainstream by adding wireless charging to its iPhone 8 series in 2017.
 It has continued to support the capability in its new iPhone 13 as part of a lineup of magnetic accessories known as “MagSafe.”

 At their most basic, wireless chargers power a phone’s battery without needing the connector cable and plug socket.
 The majority of chargers will be a pad that sits on a surface like a computer desk, but others will stand the phone upright.

 As wireless charging becomes widely adopted, we are also starting to see 2-in-1 or 3-in-1 products that simultaneously power smartwatches and earbud cases.